FAQs

 The definition of legal blindness is a bureaucratic definition, signaling that a person is sufficiently visually disabled to receive benefits.
 Very few people who are legally blind ever lose all vision.
 As a matter of fact, most people retain a surprising degree of partial sight.

-We invite anyone who is struggling with vision loss and their family or friends to visit our center by attending one of our monthly information days, or arranging for a private tour.
+We invite anyone who is struggling with vision loss and their family or friends to visit our center by attending one of our Information days, or arranging for a private tour.
 If you live a distance away, our Director of Admissions will meet with you in your home.
 We can help determine the best program for you based on your needs and goals.
 Our programs are often funded through State Vocational Rehabilitation Agencies, Workman’s Compensation Insurance or private pay.

 The Carroll Center has programs for all ages and stages of vision loss.
 Our adult rehabilitation programs support persons ages 18 and older; our education and youth programs are offered for children ages 2 and up.